ppittle/HttpWebRequestWrapper/README.md

 # HttpWebRequestWrapper

-**HttpWebRequestWrapper** is a testing layer for Microsoft's `HttpWebRequest` and `WebClient` classes.
+**HttpWebRequestWrapper** is a testing layer for Microsoft's `HttpClient`, `HttpWebRequest` and `WebClient` classes.
 It overcomes restrictions that would normally prevent mocking a `HttpWebRequest` and allows testing your application with faked HTTP requests in Unit and BDD tests.

-Ideal for testing application code that relies on http api calls either directly or through 3rd party libraries!
+`HttpWebRequestWrapper` is built with some serious secret sauce allowing you to intercept nearlly all http traffic, including calls made in 3rd party code and code that doesn't support dependency injection!
+It's the ideal testing tool for testing application code that relies on http api calls either directly or through 3rd party libraries!

 ## NuGet